JSDWRLD/SafeGuard-AI/README.md

 _(Transforming Safety with Real-Time Firearm Detection)_

 ## Introduction 🌟
 Welcome to SafeGuard AI, an award-winning software solution that addresses a critical issue in today's society: firearm detection in real-time using computer vision.
-Our solution integrates seamlessly with existing camera systems to provide a 1ms response time for detecting firearms, ensuring immediate alerts and potentially saving lives.
+Our solution integrates seamlessly with existing camera systems to provide a 1ms response time for detecting firearms, ensuring immediate alerts and reactions to safeguard lives.

 ## Project Overview 🛠️
 ### Problem Statement ❗